Djoto15/DAT550-Project-Chess_bot/README.md

 </ul>

-Then do the following command in your terminal: pip install -r requirements.txt If this does not work, just install the mentionned libraries in the file without their version like:
+Then do the following command in your terminal: pip install -r requirements.txt If this does not work, just install the mentionned libraries in the file without their version like:<br>
-<li>pip install chess matplotlib pandas numpy seaborn pyqt5 tqdm zstandard</li>
+pip install chess matplotlib pandas numpy seaborn pyqt5 tqdm zstandard
 <br>

 If you have another method to create an environment like anaconda, it should work.